-This article first appeared in Cosmos Magazine on 4 June 2020, and it has just been announced as a finalist for the Finkel Foundation Eureka Prize for Long-Form Science Journalism.
-Congratulations on your nomination, Dyani!
+This article first appeared in Cosmos Magazine on 4 June 2020, and it has just been announced as the winner of the Finkel Foundation Eureka Prize for Long-Form Science Journalism.
+Congratulations on your win, Dyani!

 The first videoconference – like the many that followed – was late at night.
 From his home in suburban Melbourne, James McCaw joined fellow disease trackers from around the world in mid-January to discuss some of the early data emerging from Wuhan, the Chinese city at the epicentre of what became the COVID-19 global pandemic.

 The news wasn’t good.
 The new virus was leaving dozens sick; a handful had already died.
 More worrying still, epidemiologists at Imperial College London estimated the transport and industrial hub in central China harboured many more cases of infection than had been reported.
 “It was clearly spreading,” says McCaw, who uses mathematical models to trace how diseases do just that, “but we didn’t really know what the consequences of it would be.”

 Since January it has been McCaw’s job, along with his long-time collaborator Jodie McVernon and a small army of colleagues, to build mathematical projections of how an outbreak might play out in Australia, and relay that information to government officials.

 While other scientists are in the midst of a Herculean effort to discover what they can aboutSARS-CoV-2 (see page 28), the virus responsible for COVID-19, the work of disease modellers like McCaw and McVernon – both based at the University of Melbourne’s Peter Doherty Institute for Infection and Immunity – has been playing an outsized role in upending life as we knew it pre-pandemic.

 In Australia, as elsewhere, governments are making decisions not because they are written into a pandemic playbook, but because mathematical models – written on the fly, as the disaster unfolds – light the way.